monitoringartist/dockbix-agent-xxl/README.md

 If you like or use this project, please provide feedback to author - Star it ★.

-Start one container and monitor all Docker containers on your hosts.
+Start one container and monitor all Docker containers on your Docker host.
 [Zabbix Docker monitoring](https://github.com/monitoringartist/Zabbix-Docker-Monitoring) is used - all [docker module container metrics](https://github.com/monitoringartist/Zabbix-Docker-Monitoring) are available except `docker.xnet`.
 Custom [template Zabbix Agent XXL](https://github.com/monitoringartist/zabbix-agent-xxl/tree/master/template) is provided as well.
 Zabbix agent stress testing is supported as well.
 Quick start:

 ```
 docker run \